spotinst/help/src/docs/administration/organizations/README.md

 When you register to Spot, the registration wizard automatically creates an account in your organization.
 The account is a child entity of your organization.
 You can manage multiple accounts in which each account is connected to a different cloud provider account.
 This allows you to manage multiple accounts and users under the same organization.

-A Spot account is an equivalent to an AWS account, Azure subscription, or a GCP project.
+A Spot account is equivalent to an AWS account, Azure subscription, or a GCP project.

 In the account, you can: